turingschool-examples/jQuery-session/part-1-selectors/README.md

 ## Questions:
 1. How do you select a single element in jQuery?
 How does this differ from vanilla JS?

+jQuery works like querySelectorAll by default, you have to use something like `.get()` to select a specific element in that node list by its index

 2. What does the jQuery function return?
 How is it similar or different from a DOM Element object?

+it returns a jQuery object, it is similar because it has a node list, but different because it also has a ton of methods attached

 3. How can you select multiple elements with jQuery?

+you can pass additional selectors to the `$()` function

 4. How can you select multiple elements with different IDs and classes in one selector expression?

+the same way you select multiples in CSS, selectors

 5. What are the different ways of chaining selectors?

+there are a ton, you can use `,`, `.`, `>`, etc.

 6. How do you select elements based on different attributes?

+with the CSS bracket notation `[name='value']`

 7. How do you select a checkbox based on its state?

+`$('[type='checkbox']')`

 ## Exercises: